agandia9/Subjects-PreCourse/studySession_3.md

 **BINGO!**
 a) Let's start!
 Let's make a simply Bingo, okay?
-Let's start , we have a card with numbers distributed in five columns by three rows, each turn a ball is taught with a number, if the number displayed matches any of the card , it will display a message.
+We have a card with numbers distributed in five columns by three rows, each turn a ball is taught with a number, if the number displayed matches any of the card , it will display a message.

 b) Now we want change the number matched to "X" or 0, and display a message when all row is matched.
 LINE!